yik-leung/CT-Labelme/README.md

 - ...
 - More features and detailed instructions: click the **Help** button in the menu

-Future plans: Support interactive polygon annotation (vertices saved separately in JSON file)
+Upcoming release version (currently available internally): Support interactive polygon annotation (vertices saved separately in JSON file)

 ## 🚀 Installation